 I've had as few as one hive and as many as six in a given season.
 I usually try to start with two so that I can notice and correct mistakes with the other hive.
 From 2015-2018 I got packages, including Italian, Carniolan, and Saskatraz.
 Only the Carniolans were close to successful.
 Partway through one season I replaced my queens with Russian breeds, and those rocked through the following winter until they swarmed and disappeared.
 Carniolans have otherwise been my best bet.

-Despite all of the trials and tribulations, I have harvested honey on four occasions.
+Despite all of the trials and tribulations, I have harvested honey on a few occasions.
 The payoff feels great, even if the honey is worth less than the investment (so far).
 Maybe someday I'll break even!
-2021 was a banned year, with five hives producing several supers of honey.
+2021 was a banner year, with five hives producing several supers of honey.
 Hopefully this is the start of things to come and not a fluke.

 2016: 1.75 gallons (21 lbs)

 2019: just under 5 gallons (60 lbs)

 2021: 16.25 gallons (195 lbs)